denisenepraunig/apple-tv-balance-board/README.md

 # Apple TV Balance Board
 Create your own DIY balance board for Apple TV with Siri Remote.
+The Siri Remote has a built-in accelerometer and gyroscope.

 ![DIY Apple TV Balance Board in Action](pictures/balance-board-in-action.png)